pradeepmacro/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_14_Lab1_Ex2_DataSubjectRequests.md

 5. In the **Name your case** page, enter the following information and then select **Next**:

-	- Name: **Holly Dickson Subject Request**
+	- Name: `Holly Dickson Subject Request`

-	- Description: **This is a test of the Data Subject Request resource to pulling information on the subject Holly Dickson.**
+	- Description: `This is a test of the Data Subject Request resource to pulling information on the subject Holly Dickson`.

 6. In the **Request details** page, select the **Data subject (the person who filed this request)** field, which displays a list of users.
 Select **Holly Dickson** and then select **Next**.